Workplace & Employee Defamation in Chicago

 publish defamatory statements in connection with the termination of an

 employee, which can affect the employee’s ability to find another job.

-At The Prinz Law Firm, we represent employees who have been harmed as a
+The Prinz Law Firm, we represent employees who have been harmed as a result of defamation.

 free consultation today.